mopidy/mopidy/docs/ext/http.rst

     authorization.
 Anyone able to access the web server can use the full core API of Mopidy.
-Thus, you probably only want to make the web server available from your local network or place it behind a web proxy which takes care or user authentication.
+Thus, you probably only want to make the web server available from your local network or place it behind a web proxy which takes care of user authentication.
 You have been warned.

 Hosting web clients